RoeeJ/lorehub/docs/MCP_QUICK_START.md

 2. Restart Claude Desktop (quit and reopen)
 3. Try running `lorehub-mcp` in terminal to check for errors

-### No facts found?
+### No lores found?
-1. Make sure you have facts in your database:
+1. Make sure you have lores in your database:
    ```bash
    lh list
    ```
-2. Check the project path matches your current project
+2. Check the realm path matches your current realm

 ## Next Steps

 - Read the full [MCP Integration Guide](./MCP_INTEGRATION.md)
-- Start capturing facts: `lh add`
+- Start capturing lores: `lh add`
 - Configure your IDE (Cursor, VS Code + Continue)